AH-Development/exploratory-data-analysis-ecommerce/README.md

 ## 🚀 Next Steps

-- Use findings to engineer features for predictive models (e.g., Return Rate Prediction).
+- Use findings to engineer features for predictive models.
-- Develop an interactive dashboard (e.g., with Streamlit).
+- Develop an interactive dashboard.
 - Integrate pipeline tracking via MLflow in upcoming MLOps version of the project.

 ---